BlackMATov/unity-flash-tools/Assets/FlashTools/Docs/README.txt

 - Export marked "for export" clips and main timeline
 - Live preview of animations in the Unity editor

 Supports Unity 5.3 and newer, both Personal and Pro.
+Full C# source code included.

 Leave your rating for this Asset.
 It is very important for me and the development of the project :) Thank you!